JohnYangSam/environment/README.md

 Note: You may need to import settings from the `./init` folder for Android Studio, Sublime, and other groups.

+# Teardown
-Tear down environment (this only undoes symlinks):
+Teardown environment (this only undoes symlinks):

 `./teardown.sh` (under development)

+# Update
 Update environment:

 `./update.sh` (under development)